By Geof Day (SRBTC) and Fred Jennings (TU Nor’East )

 Our initial discussions for this Project have focused on possible opportunities to improve brook trout habitat throughout the watershed, as well as the possibility of teaming with The Governor’s Academy and hopefully other schools to conduct water quality analysis work as a class participatory process similar to the project that students completed with our assistance over the last three years on the Mill River near The Governor’s Academy grounds.

 We officially designated this “Project Voldemort” (He who must not be named) because it concerns one of the few if only streams still remaining on the North Shore of Boston that has a verified population of wild native brook trout.
 We intend to protect these fish in whatever way possible.
-This would include a “Restoration” status that would prohibit the fishing for or taking of any trout from these waters.
+This would requesting a special “Restoration” status that would prohibit the fishing for or taking of any trout from these waters.
 Consequently, please do not inappropriately broadcast the information about these streams, our findings, or our interest in their restoration, since these trout populations are very small and dangerously vulnerable to extirpation or abuse.

 This article is reprinted here and was originally printed in NETU’s January 2020 Newsletter which is linked here if anyone wishes to see the entire newsletter.
 Thank you to NETU’s James Shimer for his excellent work on this newsletter and thank you to NETU for their ongoing support of this work.